Complaints procedure at NordForsk

 Where a complaint is related to research conduct (RRI), the matter should be referred to the relevant national research ethics committee.

 Disagreements regarding contractual obligations in running projects are subject to the procedures specified in the contract and will not be handled through the complaints procedure.

 If an applicant has a grievance regarding a funding decision, the first step should always be that the applicant raises the matter with the relevant member of staff at NordForsk.
 This allows for the clearing up of any misunderstandings, and for the applicant to be given all relevant information regarding the decision-making process and NordForsk procedures.
 If this dialogue does not resolve the matter, and the applicant wishes to take the matter further, the issue should be considered as an official complaint.

 For an official complaint, the following requirements apply:

-- An official complaint may only be put forth by a representative of the legal entity listed as Project Owner in the application.
+- An official complaint may only be put forth by the project owner (host institution) and must be signed by a formal representative of the host institution, such as the head of department.
 Complaints put forward by others will not be considered.

 - The deadline for submitting an official complaint is three weeks after notification of a funding decision.
 Complaints submitted later will not be considered.